boazbk/tcs/lec_06_loops.md

 This code for computing $XOR_5$ is rather repetitive, and more importantly, does not capture the fact that there is a _single_ algorithm to compute the parity on all inputs.
-Typical programming language use the notion of _loops_ to express such an algorithm, and so we might have wanted to use code such as:
+Typical programming language use the notion of _loops_ to express such an algorithm, along the lines of:

 ```python
 # s is the "running parity", initialized to 0